 If we are to believe the website and infomercial, an owner of a Tummy Tuck Belt merely needs to “…follow the 10 Minute Method twice per day.
 After the 10 minutes, you can take off the belt.
 This starts the fat reducing process that lasts for several hours.”
-It is also claimed that typical results see a one-inch difference in the first 30 days, without lifestyle change.
+It is also claimed that a typical wearer will see a one-inch difference in the first 30 days, without any change in lifestyle.
 It is further claimed that the Tummy Tuck system “ignites a fat-burning chain reaction” that works “long after you’ve taken off the belt.”

 The official website, seen in the February 2014 screen capture below, is TummyTuckBelt.com, which was registered on June 17, 2010.